OpenINF/openinf-util-types/README.md

 <a name="isSet"></a>

 ## isSet(value) ⇒ <code>boolean</code>
-Determines if value is actually a Set.
+Determines if value is actually of type `Set`.

 **Kind**: global function